 Up to 21 academics were detained by Turkish authorities in mid-January for signing a petition demanding that Ankara abandon its military crackdown on Kurdish rebels in the southeast of the country.
 The petition denouncing Turkey’s military operation against Kurds was signed by as many as 1,200 academics.
 Turkish President Recep Tayyip Erdogan said they all sided with the Kurdish militants, who are considered terrorists by the government.
 “Unfortunately these so-called academics claim that the state is carrying out a massacre.
 You, the so-called intellectuals!
 You are dark people.
 You are not intellectuals,” he stated.

-Posted by GPD on February 8, 2016, With 1363 Reads Filed under World.
+Posted by GPD on February 8, 2016, With 1367 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.